dszv/num-mKdV/README.md

-# Numerical_mkdv
+# Numerical_mKdV
-Numerical solution of the perturbed Korteweg-de Vries equation using the leap-frog method.
+Numerical solution of the perturbed Korteweg-de Vries (arxiv.org/abs/2001.02471) equation using the leap-frog method.